top of page

 Lago Maggiore long weekend:

-The TT is completed a Pan-European Road-Trip in 2023.
+The TT completed a Pan-European Road-Trip in 2023.

-Lasting nearly three weeks and covering over 2200km, one of the highlights was this long weekend on the shores of one of the most stunning of the Italian Lakes, Lago Maggiore.
+Lasting nearly three weeks and covering over 2200km, of the many highlights was this long weekend on the shores of one of the most stunning of the Italian Lakes, Lago Maggiore.

-Close to Milan, Turin and Bergamo, the Italian Lakes span the Italian-Swiss border and include well-visited locations such as Lake Como and Lake Garda.
+Close to Milan, Turin and Bergamo, the Italian Lakes region spans the Italian-Swiss border and includes such well-visited locations as Lake Como and Lake Garda.

-Lago Maggiore is equally delightful and as one of the largest of the Italian Lakes, it is shared between Italy and Switzerland.
-It is also one of the closest to the UK both overland, by air to Milan, or even by train from London St.Pancras International.
+Lago Maggiore is equally delightful, and as one of the largest of the Iakes, it is shared between Italy and Switzerland.
+It is also one of the closest to the UK both overland, by air or even by train from London St.Pancras International to Milan.

 Palazzo Borromeo, Lago Maggiore